Alan Duncan: Personal life

 Duncan was the first sitting Conservative MP voluntarily to acknowledge that he is gay; he did this in an interview with The Times on 29 July 2002, although he has said that this came as no surprise to friends.
 Indeed, in an editorial published on the news of Duncan's coming out, The Daily Telegraph reported, "The news that Alan Duncan is gay will come as a surprise only to those who have never met him.
 The bantam Tory frontbencher can hardly be accused of having hidden his homosexuality."

 On 3 March 2008, it was announced in the Court & Social page of The Daily Telegraph that Duncan would be entering into a civil partnership with his partner James Dunseath, which would make him the first member of either the Cabinet or the Shadow Cabinet to enter into a civil partnership.
 The two were joined as civil partners on 24 July 2008 at Merchant Taylors' Hall in the City of London.

-Duncan has a committed following in the gay community and is active in speaking up for gay rights.
+Duncan had a following in the gay community and was active in speaking up for gay rights.
 He was responsible for formulating the Conservatives' policy response to the introduction of civil partnership legislation in 2004, which he considered his proudest achievement of the Parliament between 2001 and 2005.
 He was among those who rebelled against his party by voting for an equal age of consent between heterosexuals and homosexuals on numerous occasions between 1998 and 2000.
-However, he voted against same-sex adoption in 2001.
+He voted against same-sex adoption in 2001.